nlholm/linux-course/h1-hello-world.md

 # h - Hello world

-a) My first task was
+My first task was to write a hello world on MarkDown.
+Or rather, hello weppi!

 ## References